• Skip to primary navigation

 Why Wrap Ribs?

-Wrapping the ribs in foil helps speed the cooking process while ensuring they are melt-in-your-mouth tender.
+Wrapping the ribs in aluminum foil helps speed the cooking process while ensuring they are melt-in-your-mouth tender.
 This is also referred to as the Texas Crutch.
 However, after two hours of cooking, we will unwrap the ribs to apply the sauce.

 How to Make Sticky Ribs